gluetooth/lb-craft-field-output-gen/README.md

 ### Place your Craft field export JSON file in the same folder.

 - field-export.json
-- craft-field-to-liquid.js
+- craft-field-to-Twig.js

 ### Run the tool

 ```
-node craft-field-to-liquid.js
+node craft-field-to-Twig.js
 ```

 ### Follow the prompts

 1. Enter your file name (e.g. field-export.json)
 2. Confirm generation
 3. Done!
-(The HTML/Liquid snippets will be saved to output.liquid)
+(The HTML/Twig snippets will be saved to output.Twig)